paigen11/read-file-java/README.md

 ### To Check Performance Testing
 Performance testing is already implemented for all three files as well using `Instant.now()`.
 You can see the performance for the three methods by passing files of different sizes and seeing how long it takes to process them.

+### Gotchas
+The downloadable file seems to be live data that keeps getting larger.
+When I downloaded the file in the beginning of Oct 2018, it was 2.55GB.
+Now, some users have reported it being 3.5GB large, so please be aware some of your results and numbers will differ from mine for that reason.